npomfret/ui-research/modern-ui-techniques-vol2.md

 # Modern Web UI Techniques, Vol. 2

 This document covers a new set of modern web UI techniques, expanding on our previous research into glassmorphism.
-The focus here is on advanced layout, interaction, and animation.
+Treat it as an R&D notebook for ideas that may graduate into the core playbook ([03-layout.md](./03-layout.md), [04-motion.md](./04-motion.md), [05-content-modules.md](./05-content-modules.md)).
+Each section below links back to the chapter it extends so you can decide whether to productionize it or leave it as inspiration.

 ---

 ## 1. Bento Grid Layouts

+_Pairs with [03-layout.md](./03-layout.md) (container primitives + responsive strategy)._

 A highly popular trend for dashboards and marketing pages, the Bento Grid is a layout that uses CSS Grid to arrange content into a structured, multi-size container system.
 It's excellent for presenting a variety of information in a visually engaging and organized manner.